odeum/odeum-ui/README.md

 - ButtonPanel - Button panel for wrapping and aligning multiple buttons in a row or a column
 - Icon - Icon helper component, uses material-design icons from react-icons
-- Modal - Styled modal window based upon react-modal ...
+- Modal - Styled modal window based upon react-modal
+- ToggleSwitch - <input> styled as a toggle switch
+...

 # 2. Installation